spyren/Mecrisp-Cube/README.md

 #### LEDs as Status Indicator

-The RGB LED  displays the status
+The LEDs on the dongle displays the status
   * *Green* USB enumerated
   * *Red* Error occured
   * *Blue* BLE connected